jenkins-x/jx-docs/content/en/v3/about/overview/source.md

 * [jenkins-x/jx-docs](https://github.com/jenkins-x/jx-docs) the Hugo based documentation which generates this website
 * [jenkins-x/bdd-jx3](https://github.com/jenkins-x/bdd-jx3) the BDD tests we use to verify the platform changes and verify PRs on [jenkins-x/jx](https://github.com/jenkins-x/jx)

-### Build pods and images

-* [jenkins-x/jenkins-x-builders](https://github.com/jenkins-x/jenkins-x-builders) generates the static jenkins server build pod docker images
-* [jenkins-x/jenkins-x-image](https://github.com/jenkins-x/jenkins-x-image) generates the docker image for the static jenkins server we use by default

 ### Tools

 * [jenkins-x/lighthouse](https://github.com/jenkins-x/lighthouse) the strategic solution for webhooks and ChatOps for multiple git providers.